Ugo Humbert: 2017: First ITF title

-2018: Grand Slam and ATP debut, Top 100 debut
+2018: Grand Slam and ATP Tour debut, top 100

 After a disappointing first half of the season on the ATP Challenger Tour, Humbert experienced a breakthrough over the summer when he reached three Challenger finals in as many weeks.
 After losing the first two in Gatineau and Granby, Humbert captured his maiden Challenger title in Segovia.

 That run allowed him to qualify for the US Open qualifying tournament, where he won a spot in his first singles Grand Slam main draw.
 In the opening round, he defeated Collin Altamirano, a fellow qualifier, before losing in four sets to Stan Wawrinka.

 In September, Humbert reached once again the final of a Challenger tournament in Cassis, falling to Enzo Couacaud.
 The next week, he received a wildcard into the 2018 Moselle Open, where in reached the second round by defeating Bernard Tomic before falling to Nikoloz Basilashvili.

-At the beginning of October, Humbert claimed his second Challenger title in Ortisei against world No. 55 Pierre-Hugues Herbert, rising to a career-high of world No. 99.
+At the beginning of October, Humbert claimed his second Challenger title in Ortisei against world No. 55, Pierre-Hugues Herbert, rising to a career-high of world No. 99.